nelsonngala/flutter-Whatsapp-status-saver/README.md

 # whatsapp_status_saver
-whatsapp story saver working for all android devices.
+whatsapp story saver  for all android versions.